Pet Spay and Neuter in Springfield, MO for Dogs and Cats

 Spays and neuters are preventive surgeries that keep dogs and cats from breeding and increasing the stray animal population.
 They can also prevent certain cancers that could become a serious risk later.
-Electing to spay or neuter your pet is a proactive measure that will raise their chances of a healthy and long life, and reduce the risk of unruly behaviors caused by hormones.
+Electing for pet spay and neuter for dogs and cats in Springfield, MO is a great proactive measure that will raise their chances of a healthy and long life, and reduce the risk of unruly behaviors caused by hormones.

 If your cat or dog needs to be spayed or neutered, Spring Valley Veterinary Hospital can provide surgery under the safest and most comfortable conditions to suit their needs.

 Does your pet need to be spayed or neutered?

 Why Spaying/Neutering is Beneficial to Your Dog or Cat's Health